totodev999/go-gin-learn/README.md

 # To-do

-1. Tests for detecting race condition
-2. Use Postgres for tests
-3. Find another tool to manage migration histories
+1. Find another tool to manage migration histories
+   Atlas can be used with Gorm
-4. Add feature for Sigterm
+2. Add feature for Sigterm `https://oiasnak.hatenablog.com/entry/2023/09/10/003752`
-   `https://oiasnak.hatenablog.com/entry/2023/09/10/003752`
-5. better to use session instead of JWT
+3. switch from JWT to session

 ## Setup